 Once you start negotiating based on the invoice price, the car dealership will know you’ve done your research giving you instant credibility

 Bargaining or negotiating the car purchase is an old age tradition of car buying.
+Even when buying a vehicle from a private seller instead of a car dealer.
 You’re almost expected to negotiate and bring the price down, and car salespeople know that.
 They’re ready for it, even willing to give in a little to play their part in the song-and-dance that is buying a car.

 But most drivers don’t know there’s a lot more opportunity to negotiate various costs or separate payments when car buying.
 It’s not only about the sticker price, you can negotiate other costs like warranty and trade-in value too.